 Manawhenua Hauora is a consortium of all four Iwi who have manawhenua status in Manawatu, Horowhenua, Tararua and Otaki districts.
 The roopu comprises representatives from Ngati Raukawa, Muaupoko, Rangitaane and Ngati Kahungunu.

 Manawhenua Hauora was established to advance iwi Maori health and work together to achieve the best possible health outcomes for iwi Maori people residing in Manawatu, Horowhenua, Otaki and Tararua districts.
 A Memorandum of Understanding

 between MidCentral DHB and Manawhenua Hauora underpins this partnership.

 The shared commitment to Maori Health is contained in a Memorandum of Understanding

 between the Board of MidCentral DHB and Manawhenua Hauora.
 This memorandum was established on 17 April 2001 and is reviewed three-yearly.
-It was last reviewed and signed in July 2015.
+It was last reviewed in 2018 and re-signed on 25 February 2019.